rbmakers/RB-Falcon-AHRS/README.md

 RB-Falcon, capable of image recognition, is an all-in-one quadcopter flight controller using a STM32F765 MCU.

 Built-in sensors include IMU(LSM9DS1), Pressure&Temp(BMP280), and Image(OV7725).
-Also included chips on board are a NRF24L01 for remote control, a STC4054 for charging a Li-Ion battery, and four 30V N-channel MOSFETs for motors.
+Also included chips on board are a NRF24L01 for remote control, a STC4054 for charging a Li-Ion battery, four 30V N-channel MOSFETs for motors, and a RGB LED for the tutorial programming.

 The programming language of RB-Falcon is MicroPython.
 RB-Falcon can be programmed using Thonny or OPENMV IDEs.
 MicroPython scripts in this repository are for demonstrating AHRS algorithms of Mahony and Madgwick.